Making some extra money in Uganda is thought to be hard. Before it wasn’t but as we ended 2016 it became more complex.

-You can buy International stock through investment companies who will most likely assign you a broker or account manager to advise and trade on your behalf.
-This is the best way to go since most likely you won’t understand the stock dynamics.
+You can buy International stock through investment companies that will most likely assign you a broker or account manager to advise and trade on your behalf.
+This is the best way to go since you may not understand the stock dynamics.

 If, however you are like me who loves to learn new things, be hands on and are a risk taker, then you can do this yourself with the new on-line stock trading platforms.

 I must warn you though, be very careful with on-line trade platforms, some are scams and will cheat you.
 You will never get your money or may never earn profit.
 Whereas others are incredibly hard, but that doesn’t mean there are no good ones.

 We recommend Etoro which requires a minimum deposit of $100 and it will guide you as you learn.
 You can also sign up without any deposit, use virtual money and learn until you’re able to trade with real money.
 Try out its “CopyTrader™” and “CopyFund™” features which are self automated to help you get the best trades or return.

 Always remember, we love money because money makes our lives seem better and simpler but when trying any of the above, please be smart, exercise your own judgment and don’t get too greedy because if you do, you’re bound to get burnt.

 More From Lifestyle: Why Breakup Sex Is Good & Worth A Try